holicamp/holicamp.github.io/legal.md

 permalink: /legal/
 ---

-_“Holicamp” provide holiday play-schemes for children in London.
+_“Holicamp” provide playful holiday sports camps for children in London.
 It is managed by the director of the company, Michaël Blain._

 **Holicamp Ltd**
 56A Athlone street
 NW5 4LL
 London
 United Kingdom

 ### 1 - Admissions